pip-services/pip-services-docs/content/en/golang/commons/validate/or_rule.md

 linkTitle: "OrRule"
 gitUrl: "https://github.com/pip-services3-go/pip-services3-commons-go"
 description: >
-    Validation rule that allows you to check combinations of rules created with OR logical operations.
+    Validation rule that allows you to check combinations of rules created with the OR logical operations.

 ---

 ### Description

-The OrRule class allows you to validate combinations of rules created with OR logical operations.
+The OrRule class allows you to validate combinations of rules created with the OR logical operations.

 Important points